 Amansara is Aman’s sole Cambodia property.
 Just 10 minutes away from Angkor Wat, this incredible resort is set on palm tree-filled grounds in a former Royal residence.

 This oasis contains only suites, with a combined bedroom and living area stepping down into a light-filled bathroom with an island bathtub.

-Every room has a private courtyard, topping off the king-sized bed, the sofa, the writing desk, the informal dining table and chairs, the bathroom with twin vanity, bathtub, and separate shower and toilet, the sound system, and the free Wi-Fi.
+Every room has a private courtyard, topping off the king-sized bed, sofa, writing desk, informal dining table and chairs, bathroom with twin vanity, bathtub, and separate shower and toilet, sound system, and free Wi-Fi.
 Plus, there’s a minibar and great air conditioning.